✔ Data stored in EU ✔ GDPR-compliant ✔ Safe and secure (ISO-certified)

 Sanction list check

-A sanction list check helps determine whether potential candidates appear on national or international sanctions lists, are classified as politically exposed persons (PEPs), or are mentioned in negative media reports.
+A sanction list check helps determine whether potential candidates appear on national or international sanction lists, are classified as politically exposed persons (PEPs), or are mentioned in negative media reports.

 This check is a key component in complying with anti-money laundering (AML) regulations and sanctions laws, helping organisations meet legal requirements while protecting their reputation.
 DISA conducts sanction screening in compliance with GDPR and based on reliable data sources.